-This March 1 marks the first official date of the Plant-Based Whole30 program.
-The original Whole30 Diet has steadily grown in popularity since its inception in 2009 and bestselling companion book, The Whole30, but up until now, it has been virtually impossible to participate as a vegan (no legumes, no grains, no soy … no way).
-Co-creator Melissa Hartwig Urban has fielded vegan and vegetarian inquiries for years, all leading up to a full-fledged Whole30 protocol with animal-free at its core.
-I took on the challenge of this new elimination diet for the month of January 2022.
+The original Whole30 Diet has steadily grown in popularity since its inception in 2009 and bestselling companion book, The Whole30, but up until last year, it has been virtually impossible to participate as a vegan (no legumes, no grains, no soy … no way).
+Co-creator Melissa Hartwig Urban has fielded vegan and vegetarian inquiries for years, all leading up to a full-fledged Plant-Based Whole30 protocol with animal-free at its core.
+I took on the challenge of this new elimination diet for the month.
 Honestly, I didn’t realize what I committed to when I nonchalantly replied “Sure!” to the initial email, but I’m not one to ever back down.
 Did I experience any significant “non-scale victories,” banish my Sugar Dragon, or apply some of the learnings into my permanent diet?
-If you’re curious about attempting Plant-Based Whole30 when it begins on March 1, here’s a glimpse into what to expect and how I—trial of one—fared.
+If you’re curious about attempting Plant-Based Whole30, here’s a glimpse into what to expect and how I—trial of one—fared.

 The Plant-Based Whole30 rules